Saccharine-Coal/Rock-Paper-Scissors/README.md

 - Program has two different input validation functions:
   - It can differentiate between string input and int input from the input stream.
   - It can only accept values that correspond to an existing key.

+# Permissions
+This is a group project, so code in this repository is not free to use.